C Tutorial C References

 In C, goto is a jump statement and sometimes also referred as unconditional jump statement.
 It can be used to jump from goto to a labeled statement within the same function.
 The target label must be within the same file and context.

-Please note that the use of goto statement is highly discouraged in any programming language because it makes difficult to trace the control flow of a program, making hard to understand and modify the program.
+Please note that the use of goto statement is highly discouraged in any programming language because it makes difficult to trace the control flow of a program, and hence making the program hard to understand and modify.

 Syntax